piface/pifacecommon/docs/index.rst

 Welcome to PiFace Common's documentation!
 =========================================
-The pifacecommon Python module is requried for all PiFace extensions.
-It provides functions and classes for generic interfaceing with the boards over SPI.
+The pifacecommon Python module is required for all PiFace extensions.
+It provides functions and classes for generic interfacing with the boards over SPI.

 .. note:: This module is built as a library only to be used by other modules.
-It is not inteneded to be used by the end user.
+It is not intended to be used by the end user.

 Links:
     - `Blog <http://pifacedigital.wordpress.com/>`_